 - Ouranos and Cronos both made a practice of imprisoning their children at birth: Ouranos threw them in Tartarus, while Cronos swallowed them whole.

 - Greek mortals abuse their children just as often in myth.
-For example, Echetus gouged out his daughter's eyes, chained her in a cellar, and made her grind iron chunks to dust.
+For example, Echetus stabbed out his daughter's eyes, chained her in a cellar, and made her grind bronze chunks to dust.
 Acrisius locked his daughter Danae in solitary confinement to prevent her from having children, and then threw her in a box and dumped her in the sea when she got pregnant from Zeus.
-Mythical women suffer various physical punishments and sometime death for getting pregnant out of wedlock, even when they were raped.
-Beating kids barely even gets mentioned in Classical Greece, except i.e. when comedian Aristophanes mocks moral relativists by depicting them as opposed to beating.
+Mythical women suffer various physical punishments and sometimes death for getting pregnant out of wedlock, even when they were raped.
+Beating kids barely even gets mentioned in Classical Greece, except when someone like comedian Aristophanes mocks moral relativists by depicting them as opposed to beating them.

 - When Hephaestus was born, his mother Hera tossed him off a cliff because she thought he was too ugly.
 (He survived.)

-- Prior to awareness campaigns of the 1980s, a child "physical abuse"-type promo was often played for laughs.
+- Before awareness campaigns of the 1980s, a child "physical abuse"-type promo was often played for laughs.
 More common with regional promotions that had their own syndicated TV programs, a heel wrestler or tag team would seriously and in a normal but concerned tone of voice deliver a promo recounting a supposed meeting with a sad-eyed boy or girl, who is crying because (s)he can no longer take his/her father's physical abuse, the wrestler then asking the child if he'd go live with his/her mother to which the boy claims she beats him/her also, then asking who he'd like to live with, to which the kid says, "I wanna go live with (whatever face wrestler/tag team said heels are currently feuding)... because he/they don't beat nobody!" ...with the heel wrestler's demeanor suddenly turning from somber to mocking as he delivers the punch line.

 - Vince McMahon often acted this way toward his son Shane McMahon, daughter Stephanie McMahon, and his out-of-wedlock "son" Hornswoggle in angles.